Our Lady of Ljeviš: History

 The site has been used as a religious and burial site since antiquity.
 Remains of an altar of the Roman era have been found in the outer walls of the later church.
 A stone slab which depicts a laurel wreath has also been found within the walls of the church.
 It may have been part of a public building of the same era in the region of Prizren.
 These findings are common of medieval times, as parts of older buildings were frequently used as building materials (spolia).
 They highlight valuable information about the city of Prizren in the Roman period and indicate that it may have been a settlement bigger than a village at that time.

-Stefan Milutin, King of Serbia commissioned its rebuilding and expansion in 1306/7 on the site of a Byzantine basilica of the 11th century.
-The church was built by Vitus of Kotor.
-The Byzantine church had three naves to which Milutin added two more.
+Stefan Milutin, King of Serbia, commissioned its rebuilding and expansion in 1306/7 on the site of a Byzantine basilica of the 11th century.
+The church was built by master builder Nicholas, according to an inscription in the exonarthex.
+The previous Byzantine church had three naves to which Milutin added two more.
 The architecture of the rebuilt church utilized Late Byzantine architecture through the use of five domes, monumental inscriptions in its exterior and the Byzantine belfry.
 Milutin chose to utilize these elements as a symbol in order to highlight his own partially Byzantine origin and relation to the imperial family.
 Another aspect of the frescoes of Bogorodica is their depiction of Orthodox councils as a symbol that referred to the challenges the Orthodox Church faced against the Catholic Church, a situation common in the borderlands between Catholicism and Orthodoxy in the Balkans.

+The church has an inscription, written in Persian language and incised in Arabic script over the fresco, of a verse composed by the Persian poet Hafez.